cozy/cozy-stack/docs/konnectors.md

 #### Chroot

 [Chroot](https://en.wikipedia.org/wiki/Chroot) is a UNIX syscall that makes an application see only a part of the file-system.
+In particular, we can remove access to `/proc` and `/sys` by not mounting them, and limit access to `/dev` to just `/dev/null`, `/dev/zero`, and `/dev/random` by symlinks them.

+### Executing as another user

+We can create UNIX users that will just serve to execute the konnectors, and nothing else.
+It's a nice way to give more isolation, but it means that we have to find a way to execute the konnectors: either run the cozy-stack as root, or have a daemon that launches the konnectors.

 #### Timeout

 If a konnector takes too long, after a timeout, it should be killed.
+It implies that the cozy-stacks supervises the konnectors.

 #### vm/sandbox for Nodejs